isomerpages/mlaw-corp/news/speeches/_posts/2009-10-28-Speech-by-Minister-for-Law-K-Shanmugam-at-the-New-York-State-Bar-Association-Rule-of-Law-Plenary-Session.md

 102. I also said in my Opening: Look at the countries that became independent after World War II.
 Most of them have more natural resources, larger territory, bigger population than us.
 How do we compare relatively, on broad measures of progress?

 {:start="103"}
-103.Over the years, we have faced various criticisms.
+103. Over the years, we have faced various criticisms.
 We looked at them and worked on those which were sensible.
 We ignored the rest.

 <ol start="104">